Iceman (Albert Collins album)

 Iceman is the tenth studio album by Albert Collins, released in 1991 by Virgin Records under the sub-label Pointblank.
 It was his last studio album before his death from lung cancer, in 1993.

-The album received mixed reviews, with Lloyd Bradley in Q Magazine describing it as "the songs are more interesting than what [Collins] does with them (..) as he operates more like a sideman than the star of the show".
+The album received mixed reviews, with Lloyd Bradley in Q Magazine writing that "the songs are more interesting than what [Collins] does with them (..) as he operates more like a sideman than the star of the show".

 Track listing

 All songs written by Albert Collins.